170 (Infrastructure Support) Engineer Group

-170 (Infrastructure Support) Engineer Group is an engineering group of the British Army's Corps of Royal Engineers.
+170 (Infrastructure Support) Engineer Group was an engineering group of the British Army's Corps of Royal Engineers.

-Today the group controls all of the STREs of the army in addition to 20 Works Group (Air Support), the Royal Monmouthshire Royal Engineers, and 43 HQ and Support Squadron.

 History

 Military Works Force

 In 1978, following the 1975 Mason Review, the Military Works Force was formed at Chetwynd Barracks to control the Corps of Royal Engineers's works groups.
 It controlled the specialist engineering units and helped in commanding and providing those special services.
 The group was originally formed with the control of just two Commanders Royal Engineers (CREs) each with three Specialist Teams Royal Engineers (STREs), but this force was later expanded.
 At one time, the command controlled 530 STRE (Maintenance), but it is unknown when this STRE was formed, disbanded, and assigned to the group.
 The four CREs of the command included;